jotoh98/treasureHunt/README.md

     1. Create a class "yourTipser" in src/main/java/com/treasure/hunt/strategy/tipster/implementations/
     2. Implement to the interface "Tipster"

-# Implementing a Hint
-    1. Create a class "yourHint" in src/main/java/com/treasure/hunt/strategy/hint/implementations/
-    2. Implement to the interface "Hint"

 # Implementing a View
     1. Create a class "yourView" in